 Prices and Opening Times

-In 2016, entrance to the lake cost CHF 9.50 Adult, CHF 5 Child.
-I think children under 6 are free, but not positive.
+In 2017, entrance to the lake cost CHF 12 Adult, CHF 6 Child 6-16, under 6 free.
 The restaurant is open from mid-May to mid-October, daily from 8:00 to 17:00, in July and August it stays open until 21:00 when the weather is nice.
 You can eat at the restaurant without paying entrance to the lake.
 The lake swimming opening times are not listed separately, so let’s assume the same as the restaurant.
-But realistically, you do not want to swim until at least July when its hot enough to just swimming in 16C water.
+But realistically, you do not want to swim unless it’s hot enough to justify swimming in 16C water.